DavidDHofmann/floodmapr/README.md

-# watermapr
+# floodmapr
-`watermapr` is an R-package that let's you download and classify  [MODIS MCD43A4](https://lpdaac.usgs.gov/products/mcd43a4v006/) satellite imagery into binary maps of dryland and water cover.
+`floodmapr` is an R-package that let's you download and classify  [MODIS MCD43A4](https://lpdaac.usgs.gov/products/mcd43a4v006/) satellite imagery into binary maps of dryland and water cover.
 To be able to download data, you need to have an [EarthData](https://earthdata.nasa.gov/) account (free).
 The